-Ultimately, like in any sport, the object is to bet on the team you think will win.
-In most cases, the wager also requires the favorite to win by a certain total, the point spread.
-But as we’ll see, in baseball betting, there is more than one way to bet on the outcome of a game.
+As with any sports betting, you simply need to wager on the team you think will win.
+In most cases, the favorite must always win by a certain number of points (the point spread).
+But as you’ll see, there is more than one way to bet on an MLB game.

 NEW YORK +200